The Hartt School

 Admission and Audition Requirements

-- Two contrasting movements of unaccompanied Bach
+- Two contrasting movements of an unaccompanied work by J.S.
+Bach

 - One movement of a concerto or sonata, or a virtuoso piece

-- An étude or caprice
+- One étude or caprice

 All MM or GPD string applicants must audition with piano accompaniment for at least one work.
 If you require an accompanist for your audition, you may bring your own or request a Hartt accompanist.
 There is a $50 fee for a Hartt accompanist, which includes the audition and one 30-minute rehearsal (on the day of the audition).
 If you require an accompanist, you must notify Hartt Admissions at least three (3) weeks prior to your audition.
 Be sure to include your name, contact information, degree program, instrument, warm-up and audition times, and repertoire that requires accompaniment.

 - Two movements of unaccompanied Bach (minimum one from memory)

 - One movement of a concerto (or a showpiece) from memory

 - Another work or movement in a contrasting style